 Genetic testing for known autoinflammatory diseases can help to accurately diagnose patients and help guide treatment.
 Many patients report they were first misdiagnosed before getting genetic testing.
 Reported prior misdiagnoses in autoinflammatory patients include: Cancer, allergies, Sjogren’s, leukemia, lupus, allergies, fibromyalgia, Crohn’s disease, immunodeficiency, infections, and appendicitis.

-In the U.S. there are now several periodic fever panel genetic tests available that test for multiple fever syndromes at one time and some cost less than $1000 for more than 20 genes.
+In the U.S. there are now several periodic fever panel genetic tests available that test for most all known fever syndromes at one time and at very reasonable cost.

 Other Diagnostic Tools

 Other tools that can help with diagnosing patients who are suspected of having an autoinflammatory disease include:

 Autoinflammatory Search –The Systemic Autoinflammatory Diseases (SAID) Database – This database is based on the Comparison Chart of Systemic Autoinflammatory Diseases that was reated and edited by Autoinflammatory Alliance President Karen Durrant, RN BSN as a co-author on the chart and database with many leading experts on autoinflammatory diseases,.
 Here you can search for symptoms and lab results to get a list of autoinflammatory conditions to consider, and find many helpful resources and links to medical publications for each disease.
 This comparative chart has become a highly respected and important diagnostic tool for doctors and patients around the world, and this new search database is the most current, updated and easy to use method for learning about autoinflammatory diseases available at the moment.

 Eurofever Classification Criteria – This quiz gives a risk score that a patient may have TRAPS, HIDS, FMF, or CAPS based on specific symptoms a patient has.